Climate actions

 Reducing emissions is one of our most important targets.
 We aim to decrease our emissions per transported cargo unit year-by-year.
 Our performance will improve for instance through investing in fleet renewal and route optimization.
 Both our customers and the environment benefit from our efforts to reduce the carbon footprint.

-- Ballast water is used to trim and stabilize ships, but it may carry harmful aquatic species and out-compete native species, disrupting fragile marine ecosystems.
-In accordance with the IMO Ballast Water Management Convention ships must be fitted with treatment equipment during a transitional period.
-Finnlines has started with installations, which will be completed in 2023.
+• Ballast water is used to trim and stabilize ships, but it may carry harmful aquatic species and out-compete native species, disrupting fragile marine ecosystems.
+In accordance with the IMO Ballast Water Management Convention, Finnlines has installed treatment equipment in all its ships.